Egg freezing is a proactive method of fertility preservation. NCFMC uses the most advanced techniques available in the Sacramento region.

 COSTS for CANCER PATIENTS:

-NCFMC partners with the LIVESTRONG Sharing Hope Program to provide grants that significantly offset the costs of egg freezing.
+NCFMC partners with LIVESTRONG Fertility to provide grants that significantly offset the costs of egg freezing. egg freezing gives women greater control over their future fertility success.

 Ultimately, egg freezing gives women greater control over their future fertility success.